uvlad7/oxidizer/README.md

 bundle gem oxidizer --ext=rust --mit --test=rspec --ci=github --linter=rubocop
 ```

+go to 'settings/pages' and set Source to Github Actions

 # Oxidizer

 TODO: Delete this and the text below, and describe your gem